vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 5. Check 'Enable domains to protect' (Domain impersonation protection).

 5. In 'Add Trusted Senders and Domains', you can specify senders or domains that will not be flagged for impersonation.
+    - ***Not recommended for use***, especially domains.
+Messages from the specified senders and sender domains will never be classified by the policy as impersonation-based attacks.
+Require that your key users not use any other address to communicate within your environment.

 6. Both 'Enable Mailbox Intelligence' and 'Enable Intelligence for Impersonation Protection' should be checked, as explained earlier.